 - Music librarian (also requires a graduate degree in library science)

 Job positions for musicians and singers are competitive.
-According to the U.S. Bureau of Labor Statistics, employment opportunities were projected to grow roughly 3% between 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, employment opportunities are projected to show little or no change between 2018-2028 (www.bls.gov).
 Self-employed musicians might see slower-than-average growth during that time.
-The median wages for musicians/singers and composers/music directors was $24.20 hourly and $49,820 annually as of May 2015, respectively.
+The median wages for musicians/singers and composers/music directors was $30.39 hourly and $51,670 annually as of May 2019, respectively.

 Music programs can be found at the bachelor's, master's, and doctoral levels.
 These programs usually look at various aspects of music theory while allowing the student to specialize in their own instrument or area of interest.
 Graduates can go on to become musicians, composers, professors, and more, depending on the degree level achieved.